keerthi678-pixel/Ec2-start-stop-Scheduler/README.md

 2. Trusted Entity: Choose Lambda
 3. Attach Policies:
     - Search and attach: **AmazonEC2FullAccess**
-    - *(For production, consider a custom policy with only required permissions.)*
 4. Name it: `LambdaEC2SchedulerRole`
 5. Click **Create Role**